lama-project/Lama-Assgiment/README (documentation).md

 Lama-Assgiment

-I'm sorry for missing making images being stored into AWS S3, so i developed that code later but for honesty i didn't change any thing at the previous version of the API but i attached the code file(s3.js) to ensure that i know how to implement that.
+I'm sorry for missing making images being stored into AWS S3 inspite of deploying the ApI as a codepipeline into it, so i developed that code later but for honesty i didn't change any thing at the previous version of the API but i attached the code file(s3.js) to ensure that i know how to implement that.

 ** To run the project